Cimbrian seeresses: The Vix burial

 The seeress on the lid of the krater.

 The cauldrons used by the Cimbri priestesses have been compared to an enormous cauldron that was found in a rich Celtic female waggon burial, the Vix Grave, from the 6th century BC.
 The woman was around 35 when she died and she had been buried with a great deal of honours and riches.
 It was a krater which in Greece would have been used for mixing water and wine, and several vessels imported from Greece have been found in Celtic graves, but its size stands out.
 It was 1.64 m tall, weighed 208 kg, and would have held 1200 L of liquid.
 It was too large to have been practical for use in serving drinks at feasts and would not have been easy to transport.
 Its frieze was decorated with warriors, and on the lid was a woman who looked like a seeress with a veil over her head and shoulders, and who had one arm outstretched.
 The other vessels in the grave were not those used for serving drinks at feasts, but those that would have been used in ceremonial rites for dispensing liquids.
 It has been proposed by the French scholar Bourriot (1965) that it was a cauldron used for holding blood in the same type of rites as those performed by the Cimbri priestesses.
-The fact that the Vix lady was young while the Cimbri priestesses were white haired, may be explained as "white haired" being a way of saying that these northern priestesses were very blonde.
+The fact that the Vix lady was young while the Cimbri priestesses were described as "grey-haired" may be explained by the original Greek term πολιότριχες, usually translated as "grey-haired", having an alternate (and original) meaning of "pale-haired", i.e. the hair color known as ash- or platinum-blonde in English, which is (and probably always was) extremely rare except around the Baltic sea.
 The krater probably belonged to a shrine on Mount Lassois near the burial.
 The warriors, the chariots, the gorgon head, and the seeress figure on the lid, all point to the krater having been made as an offering to a war god and his priestess.